sci-oer/oo-course-wiki/ooDesign/interfaces.md

 }
 ```
 #### Interface Semantics Are Not Enforced
+The word *semantics* refers to the meaning of something.
 The java compiler and run-time system check the syntax of the interface and its implementation.
 However, neither checks for consistent with its intended meaning.
 Required semantics for an interface are normally added to the documentation for an interface.
 It then becomes the responsibility of each programmer implementing the interface to follow the semantics.
 If the method body does not satisfy the specified semantics, then software written for classes that implement the interface may not work correctly.
 For example, if the `compareTo` method defined for the `Pet` class randomly returned positive or negative numbers, the compiler and run-time system would accept it as being correct but it would not function as intended.